The64thGamer/cheeseepedia/old/locations_archive/Location Pages M-Z/stockton-ca-6436-pacific-ave.md

 ## History

-Stockton opened on September 6, 2005 with the 2005 remodel, which included {{< wiki-link "CEC 2000's Remodel Program" >}} decor, Skytubes, and a Studio C Beta, 16M.
+Stockton opened on September 6, 2005 with the 2005 remodel, which included [CEC 2000's Remodel Program] decor, Skytubes, and a Studio C Beta, 16M.
 Despite being open, there isn't that much documentation on the internet.
 In August 2018, they received the 2.0 remodel, which removed the Studio C Beta for a 2017 Model Dance Floor.
 The Skytubes were removed as well.
 As of July 2023, Stockton remains like this.

 ## Animatronics